 Although multiple factors (eg, ethnic minority, lack of health insurance, lower body mass index, preceding infection, delayed treatment) affect the risk of developing DKA among children and young adults, intervention is possible between symptom onset and development of DKA.

-The overall mortality rate for DKA is 2% or less.
+The overall mortality rate for DKA is 0.2-2%, with being at the highest of the range in developing countries.
 The presence of deep coma at the time of diagnosis, hypothermia, and oliguria are signs of poor prognosis.

 The prognosis of properly treated patients with diabetic ketoacidosis is excellent, especially in younger patients if intercurrent infections are absent.
 The worst prognosis usually is observed in older patients with severe intercurrent illnesses (eg, myocardial infarction, sepsis, or pneumonia), especially when these patients are treated outside an intensive care unit.

 When DKA is treated properly, it rarely produces residual effects.
-With modern fluid management, the mortality rate of DKA is about 2% per episode.
 Before the discovery of insulin in 1922, the mortality rate was 100%.
-In the last 20 years, mortality rates from DKA have markedly decreased, from 7.96% to 0.67%.
+Over the last 3 decades, mortality rates from DKA have markedly decreased in developed countries, from 7.96% to 0.67%.

-The best results are observed in patients treated in intensive care units during the first 1-2 days of hospitalization.
-The overall mortality rate from DKA ranges from 1-10% of all DKA admissions.
+The best results are observed in patients treated in intensive care units during the first 1-2 days of hospitalization, although some hospitals are successful in treating mild cases of DKA in the emergency room (ie, Emergency Valuable Approach and Diabetes Education [EVADE] protocol).
 A high mortality rate among nonhospitalized patients illustrates the necessity of early diagnosis and implementation of effective prevention programs.

 Cerebral edema remains the most common cause of mortality, particularly in young children and adolescents.
 Cerebral edema frequently results from rapid intracellular fluid shifts.
 Other causes of mortality include severe hypokalemia, adult respiratory distress syndrome, and comorbid states (eg, pneumonia, acute myocardial infarction).